 - Manatees are hindgut fermenters like horses.
 It makes the digestion process possible and helps them to cope with a high level of cellulose in their diet.

-- Manatees are able to survive without feeding for months because of their low metabolic rate.
-Amazonian manatees apparently fast during the dry season when the water level is high and their access to vegetation is prevented.
-Speculation says that Amazonian manatees have the ability to fast for about seven months.
+- Manatees can survive without feeding for months because of their low metabolic rate.
+Amazonian manatees fast during the dry season when the water level is high and their access to vegetation is prevented.
+Speculation says that Amazonian manatees can fast for about seven months.

 - Their diet is also supplemented with elephant vitamins.